-Cost/Benefit: It is for the banks to assess the costs associated with control processes commensurate with the expected benefits.
+Cost/Benefit: Costs associated with control processes should not exceed expected benefits.

 3 Components of Internal Control System

 All banks / DFIs are required to establish a reliable system of internal controls which largely depends on a bank's size; nature, scope and complexity of its business; and the risk associated with its activities.